 Rochester, MN 55905

-- Acceptance.
-Appointment letters are emailed.
-If you receive an appointment letter, your reply is expected within 10 days.
-Your appointment to the program is dependent upon successful completion of the health review and background check.
+Acceptance letters are emailed.
+If you are accepted, your reply is expected within 10 days.
+If you are accepted, you must complete a health review and background check.